(one synonym : Lymantria undifera Strand, 1923)

 (Photo: courtesy of Buck Richardson, Kuranda, Queensland)

-The female has atrophied wings, and is flightless.
+The female is brown, and has atrophied wings, and is flightless.
 She has a length of about 2.5 cms.

-This species is found on the east coast of Australia, including:
+This species has been found on the east coast of Australia in:

 Further reading :